-In Excel, a workbook is one of the most important from all the Excel Objects, and it is also essential to understand how to use and refer to workbooks while writing VBA codes.
+In Excel, a workbook is one of the most important of all the Excel Objects, and it is also essential to understand how to use and refer to workbooks while writing VBA codes.

 In this tutorial, we will explore all the things that you need to know.
 But, the first thing you need to understand are objects that are involved in using workbooks in VBA.